fniyaz/IR_lab_4/README.md

 ## How to launch

-Start the both crawler and the sear services
+Start the both crawler and the search services